joe-lawrence/kpatch/doc/patch-author-guide.md

 existing (pre-patch) instances.

 (This example is trimmed to highlight this use-case.
-Boilerplate code is also required to allocate/free a shadow variable called "reqs_active_v2" whenever a new `struct kioctx` is created/released.
+Boilerplate code is also required to allocate/free a shadow variable with enum ID SV_REQS_ACTIVE_V2 whenever a new `struct kioctx` is created/released.
 No values are ever assigned to the shadow variable.)

 Shadow variable existence can be verified before applying the new data semantic of the associated object: